 July 21, 2017 - March 31, 2021CPHA has been funded by the Public Health Agency of Canada, through the Immunization Partnership Fund to undertake the Creation of a Canadian Immunization Resource Centre project.
-It aims to offer access to the latest evidence-based products, resources and tools via a centralized online immunization resource centre to increase understanding and capacity to improve vaccine acceptance and uptake in Canada.
+The project aims to offer access to the latest evidence-based products, resources and tools via the Canadian Vaccination Evidence Resource and Exchange Centre (CANVax).
+CANVax is an online database of curated resources to support immunization program planning and promotional activities to improve vaccine acceptance and uptake in Canada.

 A Public Health Approach to Cannabis (and Other Substances): Prevention, Health Promotion, Surveillance and Capacity Building

 December 1, 2016 - March 31, 2019